 Inclusion Ireland has published a comprehensive handbook (pdf) to support people with intellectual disabilities and their families during COVID-19.

 The HSE has issued detailed guidance on supporting someone with a disability during COVID-19.

 People with a disability who require additional support during COVID-19 can also contact:

 Domestic abuse is violence or another form of abuse by a person against another person that they are, or were, in an intimate relationship with.
 The abuse may be physical, sexual, psychological, emotional or financial.
 Domestic abuse can affect women, men, children and other family members.

 If you feel in immediate danger, call 112 or 999 as soon as it is safe to do so.
 The Gardaí are specially trained to deal with these situations.

-Domestic abuse applications will continue to be given priority in the Court system, so if a protection or interim barring order is needed, you can still come to court.
+Domestic abuse applications will continue to be given priority in the court system if a protection or interim barring order is needed.

-You can read more about Family law and COVID-19.
+You can read more in our document about Family law and COVID-19.

-If you are concerned about elder abuse, you can call the HSE helpline on 1850 24 1850, Monday to Saturday.
-For further information please consult the HSE’s website on elder abuse or Safeguarding Ireland.
+If you are concerned about elder abuse, you can call the HSE helpline on 1850 24 1850, 8am – 8pm, Monday to Saturday.
+For further information visit the HSE’s website on elder abuse or Safeguarding Ireland.
 If you feel in immediate danger, contact the Gardaí.